ZaynJarvis/blackbox/README.md

 ## About

 Blackbox is a command-line program that attempts to download all your files from Blackboard.
-It doesn't, however, sync your files automatically just like Dropbox does, but that feature is in the pipeline.
+It doesn't, however, sync your files automatically.

 ---

+# For Users

 ## How to Download & Install